MSrvComm/SLOPS/README.md

 ## SLOPSClient

 This is an open loop client that generates keys according to a zipf distribution with configurable parameters.
-These keys are then sent to the [producer](#slopsproducer)
+These keys are then sent to the [producer](#slopsproducer).

 ## SLOPSProducer